Top Tips for College Interviews

 - Following your interview, if you are successful, you will be offered at place at the College.
 It is important that you complete any further steps necessary to confirm your acceptance of your place.

-Once you’ve accepted your place you will be on track to receive an enrolment appointment in July, so don’t forget to accept your offer, otherwise we cannot enrol you into the College.
+Once you’ve accepted your place you will be on track to receive an enrolment appointment in July.

 GOOD LUCK Year 11’s!